Maker of unproven birth drug Makena to pull from US market

 In 2019, results from that 1,700-patient international study showed the drug neither reduced premature births — as originally thought — nor resulted in healthier outcomes for infants.

-Despite those results, reproductive specialists — including members of the American College of Obstetricians and Gynecologists — have argued for keeping the decade-old drug available while more research is done.
+Despite those results, reproductive specialists — including American College of Obstetricians and Gynecologists — have argued for keeping the decade-old drug available while more research is done.

-The group said Wednesday its current guidelines will remain in effect until FDA makes a final decision.

-“It is critical that other effective interventions be identified to prevent recurrent preterm birth for the health and well-being of our patients and their families,” the group said in a statement.
+A spokesperson for the group said Wednesday it will await the FDA’s final decision on the drug.

 Follow Matthew Perrone on Twitter: @AP_FDAwriter